Sidd2209/Buddy/DEPLOYMENT.md

 1. **Test Backend**
    - Visit your backend URL
-   - You should see: `{"status": "ok", "message": "FreeTalk Backend is running"}`
+   - You should see: `{"status": "ok", "message": "Buddy Backend is running"}`

 2. **Test Frontend**
    - Visit your frontend URL